 Or maybe you could call it procrastination.
 Or writer’s block.

 It’s an insidious business because the more you allow it to happen, the more often it will happen.
 So how do you stop it?
-Here are some of my favorite tips.
+Here are some of my favourite tips.

 9 Tips To Conquer Writers’ Block